OctopusDeploy/docs/docs/deploying-applications/variables/prompted-variables.md

 ![](/docs/images/3048314/3278298.png "width=500")

 When defining a prompted variable, you can provide a friendly name and description, and specify if the value is required.
+A required variable must be supplied when the deployment is created and must not be empty or white space.

 ![](/docs/images/3048314/3278299.png "width=500")